Herpesvirus pan

-Panine gammaherpesvirus 1 (PnHV-1), commonly known as chimpanzee lymphocryptovirus, is a species of virus in the genus Lymphocryptovirus, subfamily Gammaherpesvirinae, family Herpesviridae, and order Herpesvirales.
+Herpesvirus pan is a species of virus in the genus Lymphocryptovirus, subfamily Gammaherpesvirinae, family Orthoherpesviridae, and order Herpesvirales.

 The virus infects chimpanzee (Pan troglodytes) leukocytes.
-The glycoprotein B (gB) gene of the chimpanzee Lymphocryptovirus is virtually identical to the corresponding gene in the orangutan lymphocryptovirus.
-This suggests that the virus may have been transmitted between chimps and orangutans relatively recently (either in the wild or in captivity).
+The glycoprotein B (gB) gene of herpesvirus pan is virtually identical to the corresponding gene in the orangutan lymphocryptovirus.
+This suggests that the virus may have been transmitted between chimpanzees and orangutans relatively recently (either in the wild or in captivity).

 It is 35 to 45% homologous to the human Epstein–Barr virus, which is classified in the same genus.